 In addition to downplaying the services themselves, Apple has stated that the user must “explicitly grant consent” for these services to be used.
 This is not the case.
 The user has had no idea these services even exist at all on the device until recently.
 There is no dialog asking the user to allow the packet sniffer to run, or to access your photos/contacts/sms/etc to provide to AppleCare (the dialogs you’re used to seeing third party apps present are not presented when these services are accessed).
 This consent simply doesn’t exist.
 The only consent is pushing that “trust” button, which (unbeknownst to the user) gives complete carte blanche access to the mobile device, wirelessly, indefinitely, and bypassing the backup encryption that the user believes is protecting their data from unwanted eyes.
 Many people just push the trust button because they’re sick of getting nagged by stupid hardware that has no business asking for trust.
 Customers don’t necessarily understand that you shouldn’t have to push “trust” to charge your phone.
 This allows juice jacking almost as easily as before iOS 7.
 As I’ve written, also, even without pushing trust, the pairing relationship can be abused in a number of ways, either by the very simple process of copying one file from a trusted machine, watching a user type their PIN in behind their back (or from a security camera overhead), dusting the phone for the four dirtiest parts of the screen, or even just waiting for someone to leave their device lying around unlocked for a few seconds.
 At this point, I can seize the device and easily pair with it myself, and dump everything – even if the user has a backup password.
 This shouldn’t be the case.

 I give Apple credit for acknowledging these services, and at least trying to give an answer to people who want to know why these services are there – prior to this, there was no documentation about file relay whatsoever, or its 44 data services to copy off personal data.
-They appear to be misleading about its capabilities, however, in downplaying them, and this concerns me.
+They appear to be underestimating its capabilities, however, in downplaying them, and this concerns me.
 I wonder if the higher ups at Apple really are aware of how much non-diagnostic personal information it copies out, wirelessly, bypassing backup encryption.
-All the while that Apple is downplaying it, I suspect they’ll also quietly fix many of the issues I’ve raised in future versions.
+All the while, I suspect they’ll also quietly fix many of the issues I’ve raised in future versions.
 At least I hope so.
 It would be wildly irresponsible for Apple not to address these issues, especially now that the public knows about them.